Climate Change

 Climate Change Adaptation

 We’re working with some of our more at risk communities to start planning for the effects of climate change.
-A community-led plan called the Wharekawa Coast 2120 is being developed.
-This plan will lay out how we’ll respond to natural hazard risks on the Wharekawa Coast in the future, recognising what we know about these risks may change 10, 20 and 100 years down the track.
+We have been using an adaptive planning approach for two key community planning projects we have been rolling out, along the Wharekawa Coast and on the Hauraki Plains.
+This community-led process will result in a plan for each area laying out how we’ll respond to natural hazard risks in the future, recognising what we know about these risks may change 10, 20 and 100 years down the track.

 When we’re making decisions, we’re also taking into account the potential effects of climate change on our assets.
 There’s more about the impacts of climate change on our infrastructure under our Infrastructure Strategy section in our Long Term Plan.